jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 ### Objective

-I explore how countries vary in:
-- Climate change trends (°C/decade)
+Analyze global warming trends (surface temperature in °C/decade) and examine how they relate to two key factors:
-- Greenhouse gas (GHG) emissions
+- greenhouse gas (GHG) emissions
-- Population growth
+- population growth

 Through this, I aim to uncover global patterns and inequalities in **climate impact**, **contribution**, and **demographic change**, using accessible modeling techniques such as **linear regression** and **PCA**.

 ---

-This notebook not only addresses a critical global issue but also serves as a practical demonstration of **end-to-end data analysis in Python** for potential collaborators or employers.
+This notebook not only informs on a critical global issue but also serves as a practical demonstration of **data analysis in Python**.
-For those who want to explore the **full notebook and code**, you can jump directly to the [notebook section](#full-notebook).
+The **full Python notebook** can be found here [notebook section](#full-notebook).

 > **Note**: This notebook is intended as a **data science portfolio project**, not a scientific publication.
 > It uses publicly available data and models to explore global patterns in climate, emissions, and population.